W01fw00d/cooking-with-amateurs/README.md

 ### Prod Environment

-1. Set `secrets/prod/mongDBUrl` file with your DB url
+1. Set `MONGODB_URL` environment variable in your node environment with your DB url.

+In Heroku, that can be done using `Config Vars`.

 2. Install dependencies